hjt523/QA_DevOps_Final_Project/README.md

 ## Acknowledgements

-Everyone at QA for giving us the necassary skills to complete this project.
+Everyone at QA for giving us the necessary skills to complete this project.
 Vikhil for helping with some troubleshooting.

 ## Licensing